wasp-lang/haskell-handbook/forall.md

 `ScopedTypeVariables` enables lexical scoping of type variables by explicitly introducing them with `forall`.

-Let's take a look at following example:
+Let's take a look at the following example:
 ```hs
 f :: [a] -> [a]
 f xs = ys ++ ys